 In some cases, the simplest solution is the right one.

 Sometimes the download and installation process is really slow.
-So to check if the update is actually stuck, start the update process.
+So to see if the update is stuck, start the update process.
 Give it a couple of hours until you are sure the process is not successful.
 If the problem persists, please proceed to the next solution.

 2. Use the windows troubleshooter

 If the update process shows errors with different codes and you do not know how to solve them, the idea is to use the troubleshooter included in Windows 10.

 - Go to Settings → Update & Security → Troubleshoot → Windows Update.

 - Please press “run the troubleshooter“.
 If the problem gets solved, apply the proposed solution and follow the instructions.

 Follow the following online Windows update troubleshooter, download it and run it , follow the following instructions.
 Follow the instructions and try to update again.

 - Download Windows Update Troubleshooter for Windows 10